 Certainly the best souvenirs are the memories we make on the trip, but physical mementos have taken a permanent place in the travel community.
 Knick-knacks of all shapes and sizes — miniature statues, magnets, and the occasional shot glass — all hold a special place in tourist culture.

-However, these seemingly harmless novelties can frequently be mass produced, which can cause environmental damage through over-consumption and unnecessary waste according to Condé Nast Traveler.
+However, these seemingly harmless novelties can frequently be mass produced, which frequently causes environmental damage through over-consumption and unnecessary waste according to Condé Nast Traveler.
 To practice more sustainable tourism, find a local alternative.
 Scope out the nearest markets and find handmade goods from local craftspeople.

 Not only do these artisans use less in production, but their goods are more reflective of what that culture is known for — metalwork, basket weaving, embroidery, etc., making your purchase even more memorable.
 It also helps boost the local economy, shaping the place into an excellent destination trip after trip!